Students' Rights in Massachusetts

 ).
 In particular, the Code requires that all schools educate staff and students about Chapter 76, Section 5 and have policies in place to ensure that complaints of discrimination and harassment are investigated and appropriate action is taken against those who violate the provisions of the law.

-Massachusetts’ law also protects students who are perceived to be LGBT, regardless of their actual sexual orientation.
+Massachusetts’ law also protects students who are perceived to be LGBT, regardless of their actual gender identity or sexual orientation.
 So, for example, if the vice-principal for discipline acts to resolve the harassment complaints of girls generally, but not when the harassment is directed at a female student because she is thought to be a lesbian, the school is engaging in sexual orientation discrimination.

-To strengthen the protections against student harassment and bullying, in May 2010 Massachusetts implemented one of the strongest anti-bullying laws in the country86.
+To strengthen the protections against student harassment and bullying, in May 2010 Massachusetts implemented one of the strongest anti-bullying laws90 in the country.
 It has strict requirements that schools must follow to protect you and your peers from bullying, even where the bullying includes only words, rather than physical violence.
 It also includes bullying through the use of technology.
 Many of these requirements apply to all schools, whether public, private, or charter.
 Some of the key provisions of the law include:

 - Every school, with the exception of some private schools, must have in place a comprehensive anti-bullying policy.